Queenstown, New Zealand: Māori settlement and presence

 The area was discovered and first settled by Māori.
 Kāi Tahu say that the lake was dug by the Waitaha ancestor, Rākaihautū, with his kō (digging stick) named Tūwhakaroria.
 After arriving at Whakatū Nelson in the waka Uruao, Rākaihautū divided his crew into two.
 He led one group through the interior of Te Waipounamu, digging the freshwater lakes of the island.
 After digging the lakes Hāwea, Wānaka, and Whakatipu Waimāori, he travelled through the Greenstone and Hollyford valleys before finally digging Whakatipu Waitai (Lake McKerrow).

 The first non-Māori to see Lake Wakatipu was European Nathanael Chalmers who was guided by Reko, the chief of the Tuturau, over the Waimea Plains and up the Mataura River in September 1853.
 Evidence of stake nets, baskets for catching eels, spears and ashes indicated the Glenorchy area was visited by Māori.
 It is likely Ngāi Tahu Māori visited Queenstown en route to collect Pounamu (greenstone).
 The tribe of Kāti Māmoe occupied a settlement called Te Kirikiri Pa where the Queenstown Gardens are today, but by the time European migrants arrived in the 1860s this settlement was no longer being used.

-European settlement c.
-1860
+European settlement

 European explorers William Gilbert Rees and Nicholas von Tunzelmann were the first non-Māori to settle the area.
 In 1860, Rees established a high country farm where Queenstown's town centre now stands, but the discovery of gold in the Arrow River in 1862 encouraged him to convert his wool shed into a hotel named the Queen's Arms, now known as Eichardt's.
+The settlement swiftly grew after the discovery of gold with hotels and entertainment venues erected to provide for the prospectors.
+Market gardens shortly followed and replaced the need for produce to be transported from Dunedin to the town.
+By the start of 1864 Queenstown had multiple shops, several bars, a post office, a local newspaper, both an Anglican and Catholic church, and a timber yard.

+The wider Wakatipu basin was extensively farmed during this period.
+Prior to 1872 it was not possible to purchase freehold farmland and settlers were required to lease from the Crown.
+The basin's original runs were smaller but by the 1930's had been amalgamated into larger stations including Mt Aurum, The Branches, Coronet peak, Soho, Glencoe, Eastburn, Waitiri, Wentworth, Mt Rosa, Glenroy, Cone Peak, Kawarau Falls, Remarkables, Ben Lomond, Closeburn, and Mt Creighton.
+Ben Lomond Station itself was first leased by P.B.
+Boult in 1864 at approximately 10,000 acres.
+By 1903 the station had grown to 32,000 acres.
+In 1930, William Price McDonald took over the lease from the crown and the family held the property for the following two decades.

 Many Queenstown streets bear names from the gold mining era (such as Camp Street) and some historic buildings remain.
 William's Cottage, the Lake Lodge of Ophir (now Artbay Gallery), Queenstown Police Station, and St Peter's Anglican Church lie close together in a designated historic precinct.